 - Persistent, unexplained fever

 - Hib immunizations for infants and children are recommended by the American Academy of Pediatrics and the Advisory Committee on Immunization Practices.

 - Several types of Hib vaccine are available for children ages 2 months and older.

 Haemophilus influenzae meningitis is a bacterial infection of the membranes covering the brain and spinal cord (meninges).

 Causes, incidence, and risk factors

-Before the Hib vaccine became available, H. influenzae was the leading cause of bacterial meningitis in children under age 5.
-Since the introduction of the vaccine in the U.S., H. influenzae meningitis occurs in less than 2 in 100,000 children.
-It still causes 5% - 10% of bacterial meningitis cases in adults.
+Before the Hib vaccine, H. influenzae was the leading cause of bacterial meningitis in children under age 5.
+Since the vaccine became available in the U.S., this type of meningitis occurs in less than 2 in 100,000 children.

 Risk factors include: